DOMjudge/domjudge/doc/manual/config-advanced.rst

 fixed input and/or output, DOMjudge has the possibility to change the way submissions are run and checked for correctness.

-The back end script ``testcase_run.sh`` that handles the running and checking of submissions, calls separate programs for running submissions and comparison of the results.
+The judgedaemon that handles the running and checking of submissions, calls separate programs for running submissions and comparison of the results.
 These can be specialised and adapted to the requirements per problem.
 For this, one has to create executable archives as described above.
-Then the executable must be
-selected in the ``special_run`` and/or ``special_compare``
-fields of the problem (an empty value means that the default run and compare scripts should be used; the defaults can be set in the global configuration settings).
+Then the executable must be selected in the ``special_run`` and/or ``special_compare`` fields of the problem (an empty value means that the default run and compare scripts should be used; the defaults can be set in the global configuration settings).
 When creating custom run and compare programs, we recommend reusing wrapper scripts that handle the tedious, standard part.
 See the boolfind example for details.

 Compare programs
 ----------------